Blog | Published: April 2025 | 8 min read

 Why Salary and Dividends Planning Is Now Critical

 The old "standard" approach (low salary + dividends) needs reviewing.
-There is no longer a one-size-fits-all strategy.

-Lower NI Threshold
+Lower NI threshold

-Higher NI Rate
+Higher NI rate

-Employers' Allowance
+Employers' Allowance eligibility

 Key Takeaways for Directors